troyQQngu/dont-forget-me/docs/demo_script.md

    When prompted, paste notes that admit you forgot to confirm the mentorship deliverables and skipped a question about her daughter's robotics team.
-After submitting optional "missed questions," walk through the output that reminds you to deliver the checklist items immediately and revisit the unanswered relationship-building prompts.
+After submitting optional "missed questions," walk through the bulleted guidance that reminds you to deliver the checklist items immediately and revisit the unanswered relationship-building prompts.

 8. Mention that additional helpers are available:
    * `directives list` shows the active context filters.